codeforseoul/hangul/README.md

 The Hangul writing system is widely praised for its elegance: it is consistent, compact, and easy to learn.

-Yet most westerner's first encounter with the Korean language is not with Hangul letters ("¼­¿ï"), but in Romanized form ("Seoul").
+Yet most westerner's first encounter with the Korean language is not with Hangul letters ("ì„œìš¸"), but in Romanized form ("Seoul").
 In this form, they tend to mangle the pronunciation, to the dismay of native Koreans.

 Why this discrepancy?